v0iden/chromium-history-parser/README.md

 2) Install the [Export History/Bookmarks to JSON/CSV*/XLS*](https://chrome.google.com/webstore/detail/export-historybookmarks-t/dcoegfodcnjofhjfbhegcgjgapeichlf) chrome extension.
 This is used to actually export the browsing history.
 AFAIK, there is no native option for this in Edge, nor any alternative for firefox or other non-chromium-based browsers.
 3) Open the extension, and export as many history entries as possible.
 A downside of this extension is that there is a limit to how many entries you can export. ![Extension](readme/extension.png)
 4) Move the `chrome_history.json` file you just downloaded to the `chromium-history-parser-master` folder.
-5) Run the python script, and follow instructions.
+5) Run the `parser.py` script, and follow instructions.
 6) You will now have a file called `rank.csv` together with the other files.
 Enjoy!